 Address: 3611 N Dinuba Blvd, Visalia, CA 93291

 Riverway Sports Park is an expansive park managed by the Visalia Parks & Recreation Department, and it’s one of the best free things to do in Visalia since there’s no entry fee.
-The park is particularly popular throughout the summer and fall, when families gather at the picnic tables, use the playground, attend youth ball games, and play at the splash pad with its interactive water features.
+The park is trendy throughout the summer and fall, when families gather at the picnic tables, use the playground, attend youth ball games, and play at the splash pad with its interactive water features.

 See Related: Best Day Trips from San Francisco, California